felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 keywords = ["why", "career paths", "physics", "unix", "imposter syndrome"] description = "Believe it or not, writing software was not my initial career path.
-But in hindsight, I was headed in that direction without knowing it." showFullContent = false draft = true
+But in hindsight, I was headed in that direction without knowing it." showFullContent = false
 +++

 Changing careers.
 It's not always pleasant.

 I'm willing to bet that every day, at least one person reorients their career.
-It's just a certainty of life: some people initially are going to choose the wrong field.
+It's just a certainty of life: some people are initially going to choose the wrong field.
 Yet, when it happens to us, we feel alone.
 It almost feels like we ended up with the wrong career by mistake, or that we wasted time not working on things we really enjoy.
 Or both.